Skip to content

 Who will receive this email?
 Your 1099-K eligible customers who need to provide more information so we can produce their Form 1099-K

-Email Objective: This email asks your customers to fill out a Form W-9 so we have all the information we need to produce their Form 1099-K. Some 1099-K eligible customers already have this information on file so won’t receive this email.
+Email Objective: This email asks your customers to fill out Form W-9 information so we can produce their Form 1099-K. Some 1099-K eligible customers already have this information on file so won’t receive this email.

-Customers who don’t respond by filling out the Form W-9 will receive a reminder every Monday after the original request until they complete and submit it.
+Customers who don’t respond by filling out the Form W-9 information will receive a reminder 3 days after the original request, then weekly for 5 weeks after that.

-Once customers fill out the Form W-9, Dwolla will have the information necessary to produce their Form 1099-K. The customer won’t receive another email from us until we announce their Form 1099-K is available.
+Once customers fill out the Form W-9 and their TIN and name are verified with the IRS, Dwolla will have the information necessary to produce their Form 1099-K. The customer will receive the TIN Verified email from Dwolla (below).

 Email Content